Kendal in Cumbria

 Brigsteer Woods and Scout Scar are excellent if you are looking for easy or shorter walks near Kendal.

-Scout Scar Walk Scout Scar is an easy walk with panormaic views down to Morecambe Bay and up to the Lakeland Fells.
+Scout Scar is an easy walk with panoramic views down to Morecambe Bay and up to the Lakeland Fells.

 Return to top of Kendal in Cumbria